MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

 - The ability to customize the inventoried software title information such as the product name and vendor

-- The ability to add custom software categories, families, and labels to inventoried software titles.
+- The ability to add custom software categories, families, and labels to inventoried software titles

-- The ability for an administrator to add custom hardware requirements to inventoried software titles.
+- The ability for an administrator to add custom hardware requirements to inventoried software titles

 ## References